Research TeamCurrent Students:

-Ty S. Callahan, Ph.D., Clinical Neuropsychologist, Omaha, NE
+Ty S. Callahan, Ph.D., Clinical Neuropsychologist, University of Nebraska Medical Center, Omaha, NE

 - Thesis: The effect of interpersonal context on the cardiovascular reactivity of high and low hostile individuals.

-Elizabeth Semenchuk, Ph.D., Clinical Psychologist, private practice, Cleveland, OH
+Elizabeth Semenchuk, Ph.D., Clinical Psychologist, private practice, Lorain, OH

 - Thesis: Behavioral, cognitive, and physiological responses to interpersonal challenges among offspring of essential hypertensives.

 - Dissertation: Cognitive coping responses and behaviorally-evoked cardiovascular responsivity.